golang-leipzig/golang-leipzig.github.io/content/posts/meetup-32-wrapup.md

 energy sources (wind, solar, ...) to react to market prices - in Germany and Europe.

-Predicting future loads is one key component, and renewables pose their own set of challenges since they depend more on external factors (like the weather).
+Predicting future energy prices is one key component, and renewables pose their own set of challenges since they depend more on external factors (like the weather, [and more](https://fatcat.wiki/release/rayqayptajhptbxx2al6s3wuy4)...).
 Bundling (many smaller) assets is important, too -- e.g. 1-20MW is a relevant target range.

-Affected by the [European energy crisis 2022](https://www.consilium.europa.eu/en/infographics/eu-measures-to-cut-down-energy-bills/) the previously used gas-powered plants, which used to stabilize the grid, are faded out - and the need to attain the same stabilization goals with renewable energy sources becomes much more urgent.
+Affected by the [European energy crisis 2022](https://www.consilium.europa.eu/en/infographics/eu-measures-to-cut-down-energy-bills/) the previously used gas-powered plants, which stabilized the grid, are faded out - and the need to attain the same stabilization goals with renewable energy sources becomes much more urgent.